-Managers (i.e. those covered by the Management Personnel Plan) and supervisors5, including department chairs, are required to report in writing all discrimination, harassment, and retaliation complaints to the Director of Human Resources, except complaints by faculty members, which are reported to the Associate Vice President for Academic Personnel, and complaints by students, which are reported to the Dean of Students.
+Managers (i.e. those covered by the Management Personnel Plan) and supervisors 67, including department chairs, are required to report in writing all discrimination, harassment, and retaliation complaints to the Director of Associate Vice President for Human Resources, except complaints by faculty members not based on sexual discrimination, sexual harassment or sexual violence, which must be are reported to the Associate Vice President for Academic Personnel Faculty Affairs, and complaints by students, which are reported to the Dean of Students.
 Once an individual discloses information to a manager or supervisor, including a department chair, he or she will be considered to have filed a complaint with the University.
-Bargaining unit employees in supervisory positions are required to notify their managers of allegations of harassment as soon as they become aware of them.
+Bargaining unit employees in supervisory positions are required to notify their managers of allegations of discrimination, harassment, or retaliation as soon as they become aware of them.
+All reports of sexual discrimination, harassment or violence shall be referred to Fresno State's Title IX Coordinator.